-In the Online Learning Readiness Survey, you answered questions about how self-directed you are.
 In this section, we will expand upon what operating as a self-directed learner means in your academic career.

 Self-directed learning is defined as the “process in which individuals take the initiative, with or without the help of others, in diagnosing their learning needs, formulating goals, identifying human and material resources, choosing and implementing appropriate learning strategies, and evaluating learning outcomes” .
 This applies to learning how to ride a bike, play a musical instrument, rebuild an engine, cook, or developing any skill.